 - How customizable is your platform, and can we amend it to meet our needs?

 There’s no use taking on a platform that won’t meet your needs and priorities.
 Unless the platform is a perfect fit as is—pro tip: this almost never happens—make sure it’s appropriately customizable to your business processes.

 - Who are your main competitors?
 Why are you better?

 If the vendor convinces you they’re the best, great.
 You’ve selected the latest tool for your stack.
 If they haven’t, you’ll come away with a lot of good alternatives to research.

 - Are there cybersecurity issues surrounding your product, and if so, what have you done to address them?

 Cybersecurity is more important than ever.
 If you’re dealing with sensitive material (yours or your clients’), make sure the company has adequately addressed how they’re going to keep your data safe.

 When Should You Ask for Help?

-The right SaaS sales technology solutions can save your company a lot of money, but selecting the wrong tool can actually end up costing you.
+The right sales technology solutions can save your company a lot of money, but selecting the wrong tool can actually end up costing you.
 If you’re overwhelmed by the sheer number of SaaS sales technology solutions and feel you need help navigating this important process, it’s time to reach out to a professional.

-Sales tech consulting services are designed to help you and your business develop a strategy that gets you the most productive, cost-effective stack possible.
+Sales technology consulting services are designed to help you and your business develop a strategy that gets you the most productive, cost-effective stack possible.
 A company with industry experience and established professional connections can also help you successfully moderate vendor meetings.
 The right company will be able to assess your business and know what questions are most pressing and relevant for each potential vendor, ensuring you get the maximum benefit possible from your sales stack.